Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 More Puzzling Video Games

-Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now you're armed with information they won't tell you.
+Despite griping about their clouded concepts, I honestly enjoy every game on today's list, and I recommend playing them yourself—especially now you're armed with the information they won't tell you.
 With several more misleading title, we'll undoubtedly return to tackle more baffling communication errors, but for now, vote for your favorite title, and I'll see you at our next gaming countdown!

 © 2017 Jeremy Gill